ssardina-agts/elevator-sarl-base/README.md

 To run the controllers provided in this application:

 1. Start the [Java-based elevator simulator](https://github.com/ssardina-agts/elevator-simulator).
-2. Navigate to _File > New_, choose a simulator scenario from the available list (usually, just "Random Rider Insertion"), change your simulation parameters (if needed), and click _Apply_.
+2. Navigate to **_File > New_**, choose a simulator scenario from the available list (usually, just "Random Rider Insertion"), change your simulation parameters (if needed), and click **_Apply_**.
 The simulator is now waiting for a connection from some controller.
 3. Start SARL Controller you want to run.
 The controller should connect to the simulator.
-4. Hit "Go, Dude!" in the simulator to start the simulation.
+4. Hit "_Go, Dude!_" in the simulator to start the simulation.

-You can run the SARL controller, either from the SARL ECLIPSE IDE or directly from CLI (via Java or Maven), please refer to [this instructions](https://bitbucket.org/snippets/ssardina/6eybMg#markdown-header-4-running-the-sarl-application).

 ### EXAMPLES